 According to experts, the required credit score changes from one dealership to another; each one is free to impose its own rules regarding the required score.
 After some studies, it is evident that the minimum recommended is 620.

 A credit score between 620 and 679 is “good” for most dealers.
-However, for almost everyone, customers should ideally have a score between 680 and 739.
+However, for almost everyone, ideal customer score should be between 680 and 739.

 Before starting the leasing process, it is necessary to check the score and find an alternative to improve it.
 You can do this by lowering credit card balances and verifying that the credit history has no errors.